 Learning to analyze your primary language is one of the first building blocks to support higher-level thinking.
 To ensure our Kindergarteners learn to read through an analysis of their language, we teach our students to spell before we teach them to read.

 We use beginning readers with beautiful, age-appropriate vocabulary and heroes and heroines worthy of our young students’ time.
 Our readers are integrated with our history program.
 So, when our students begin their first journey through the history of Western Civilization in second grade, they have already encountered many of the people and events in their kindergarten and first-grade readers.

 Correct pencil grip is more than a forgotten art, correct pencil grip is the quickest pathway to expedited writing fluency, when the child no longer has to think about how to form letters or spell words.
 We begin teaching cursive in Kindergarten.
 Cursive is less taxing on fine motor skills.
 This means two things.
 Learning to write is an easier and more enjoyable process for our young students and we can teach them to write with excellence from day one!

 Cursive also makes learning the difference between phonograms and whole words more intuitive.
 To print one lifts their pencil multiple times within a word and sometimes within a letter.
 When a child writes the word “pat” in print, they lift their pencil four times.
 When a child writes the word “pat” in cursive they do not lift their pencil at all.
 That is true for every word in cursive.
-Keeping the writing utensil on the paper for the entire word reinforces the concept of the whole word versus the particular phonograms within the word.
+Keeping the writing utensil on the paper for the entire word reinforces the concept of the whole word versus the individual phonograms within the word.